maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   has an Windows 98 Boot Disk ISO for download .

 - I have an RIS 1.0 (9719) and RIS 1.5 (9747).
-  They come with CD-ROMs, which contain firmware files, which includes the (flex) firmware for the RCX.
+  They come with CD-ROMs, which contain firmware files; the (flex) firmware for the RCX.
   I have archieved these in this [repo](firmware).
   Copies can also be found on, e.g., the [pbricks](https://pbrick.info/rcx-firmware/index.html) site.